obscure-com/TiCarousel/mobile/ios/documentation/index.md

 are fine, however, which is why we are setting a primitive named `itemWidth` in the example above.

-If you want to change the alpha transparency of the item view based on the offset, create a function that returns a value between 0.0 and 1.0 for each item based on offset.
-Here's an alpha function that fades views which are more than one unit away from center to 60% opacity:
+If you want to change the alpha transparency of the item view based on the offset, set the `fadeMin`, `fadeMax`, and `fadeRange` values in the transform options dictionary.

-    function alpha(offset) {
-      var absoffset = Math.abs(offset);
-      return absoffset < 1.0 ?
-(1.0 - 0.4 * absoffset) : 0.6;
-    }

-    carousel.itemAlphaForOffset = alpha;

 **Important Note**